visgl/luma.gl/docs/api-guide/gpu/gpu-rendering.md

   ...
 ```

-## Clearing the screen
+## Clearing

-`Framebuffer` attachments are cleared by default when a RenderPass starts.
-Control is provided via the `RenderPassProps.clearColor` parameter, setting this will clear the attachments to the corresponding color.
+Unless implementing special compositing techniques, applications usually want to clear the target texture before rendering.
+Clearing is performed when a `RenderPass` starts. `Framebuffer` attachments are cleared according to the `clearColor,clearDepth,clearStencil` `RenderPassProps`.
+`props.clearColor` will clear the color attachment using the supplied color.
 The default clear color is a fully transparent black `[0, 0, 0, 0]`.

 ```typescript
   const renderPass = device.beginRenderPass({clearColor: [0, 0, 0, 1]});